astropy/astroplan/docs/getting_started.rst

 ==========

-Now that you know the basics of working with `astroplan`, check out our :ref:`tutorials` page for detailed examples.
+Now that you know the basics of working with `astroplan`, check out our :ref:`tutorials` page for detailed examples and the :ref:`api` for usage examples.